 - Simmer.
 Add the red wine (1 1/4 cups) and scrape up any brown bits that have accumulated on the bottom of the skillet.
-Add cooked pancetta, onion, tomato sauce, tomato paste, salt (2 teaspoons) and pepper (1/2 teaspoon), and stir to combine.
+Add cooked pancetta, onion, crushed tomatoes, tomato paste, salt (2 teaspoons) and pepper (1/2 teaspoon), and stir to combine.
 Bring bolognese to a boil, then reduce to a simmer.
 Cook uncovered for 10 minutes.

 - The noodles.
-Meanwhile, place zucchini noodles in a mesh strainer.
-Sprinkle with salt, and toss to coat.
-Allow the zucchini to sweat like this for 15 minutes, then rinse the noodles and allow them to dry completely.
 If you like al dente noodles, don't cook the zucchini, just place it in bowls.
-If you like it a little softer, microwave on high for 1 minute-- increasing by 30 second intervals until you achieve your desired texture. (note 5)
+If you like it a little softer, microwave on high for 1 minute– increasing by 30 second intervals until you achieve your desired texture. (note 5)

 Fans Also Made These Low Carb Recipes: